Menu Close

 • A lack of coordination

-• Track marks on the body, usually on the inner arms (when heroin is being used intravenously)
+• Track marks on the body, usually on the inner arms (if opiates are being used intravenously)

 • Experiencing sudden and noticeable mood swings